SEO is dead and ChatGPT killed it — or so they’re saying. Is it true?

+That’s what some people are saying, but we aren’t sure we agree.
 While AI-generated content can result in short-term gains, over the medium-to-long-run, websites that rely on generic AI content will tend to suffer large traffic losses.

-In this article, Jonathan Finegold, Ignite Visibility’s Digital Strategist, digs further into these points and concepts below, focusing on E-E-A-T and why content differentiation is key in 2023.
+In this article, Jonathan Finegold, Ignite Visibility’s Digital Strategist, digs further into these points and concepts below, focusing on E-E-A-T and why content differentiation is key in 2024.

-- Google’s Opinion on AI-Generated Content for SEO
+- Google’s Recent Updates on AI-Generated Content

-- Some Final Thoughts on AI-Generated Content
+- FAQs on AI-Generated Content

 The world’s premier search engine has an opinion or two on AI-generated content.